1936 Marquette Golden Avalanche football team

 The 1936 Marquette Golden Avalanche football team was an American football team that represented Marquette University as an independent during the 1936 college football season.
-In its 15th and final season under head coach Frank Murray, the team compiled a 7–2 record (7–1 in the regular season) and outscored opponents by a total of 136 to 60.
-The team played its home games at Marquette Stadium in Milwaukee.
+In its 15th season under head coach Frank Murray, the Avalanche compiled a 7–2 record and outscored opponents by a total of 136 to 60.
+They won their first seven games, including victories over Wisconsin, Michigan State, No. 20 Saint Mary's, and Ole Miss, but lost their final two games against No. 20 Duquesne and against No. 16 TCU in the inaugural Cotton Bowl.
+The Avalanche was ranked as high as No. 4 in the AP poll, but dropped to No. 20 in the final poll.